Database 2018-07-31

 Dependent Relationship

-The child table, User Profile, cannot exist without a record in the parent table, User.
-Therefore, the child table is said to depend on the parent table.
+The child table, User Profile, cannot exist without a record in the parent table, User, so it can be said that the child table depends on the parent table.

 Independent Relationship